Tua Tagovailoa Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Matchup vs. New York

-- Tagovailoa's 4.5 passing yards per game in two matchups against the Jets are 251.0 fewer yards than his over/under in Sunday's game.
+- In two matchups against the Jets, Tagovailoa averaged 4.5 passing yards per game, 251.0 yards below his over/under in Sunday's game.

-- Tagovailoa has no touchdown passes against the Jets over that time.
+- Tagovailoa has not thrown a touchdown pass against the Jets over that time.

-- The Jets are giving up 299.3 passing yards per game this year, the NFL's worst pass defense.
+- The 299.3 passing yards the Jets allow per game makes them the NFL's worst pass defense this season.

-- At 1.7 passing TDs allowed per game, the Jets defense is ranked 17th in the league.
+- With 15 passing TDs allowed this year, the Jets defense is ranked 17th in the league.

 Recent Performances

-- Tagovailoa added three carries for zero yards while scoring one touchdown in the running game.

-- Tagovailoa has 363 passing yards (121.0 ypg) to lead Miami, completing 55.8% of his throws and recording zero touchdown passes with one interception over his last three games.
+- Tagovailoa has thrown for 363 passing yards over his last three games (121.0 per game) and has a 55.8% completion percentage (29-of-52), throwing zero touchdown passes with one interception.

-- He's also contributed in the ground game, with 10 rushing yards (3.3 ypg) on seven carries with two rushing touchdowns.
+- He's also carried the ball seven times for 10 yards and two touchdowns, averaging 3.3 yards per game.

 Tagovailoa's Miami Teammates